Maks-s/blacklist/README.md

 ## Custom Blacklist server

-You can add custom Blacklist servers in the config file, each will add a list of ban to the global sourceban on your server
+You can add custom Blacklist servers in the config file, each will add bans to the global sourceban on your server

 ### Official servers :